vinilima2/fake_wallet/README.md

 ![Logo Application](android/app/src/main/res/mipmap-xxhdpi/ic_launcher_foreground.png)

+**Why Fake Wallet ?**
+ Wallet guards money, right?
+The fake wallet you guard the lost money.

 **Fake Wallet** is an Android/iOS application built using Flutter that allows users to track and manage their expenses offline.
 With features like expense categorization, interactive charts, XLS export, and more, **Fake Wallet** is a convenient solution for users who want to track their spending habits while ensuring privacy and ease of use.

 ## Features